 His hits "No Woman, No Cry," "Could You Be Loved," "Get Up, Stand Up," and "Redemption Song" preceded his tragic death.
 He was buried with a soccer ball, a Gibson guitar, a Bible, and a bud of marijuana.
 He was inducted into the Rock and Roll Hall of Fame in 1994.

-He got married to Rita Marley on February 10, 1966 and they had five children together.
+He got married to Rita Marley on February 10, 1966 and they had three children together.
 He had a total of eleven children across all of his relationships.